jetify-com/devbox-examples/stacks/drupal/README.md

 `devbox shell`

-To create the `devbox_lamp` database and example table, you should run:
+To create the `devbox_drupal` database and example table, you should run:

 `mysql -u root < setup_db.sql`